 Hipotels Sherry Park

 15 minutes walk from the historic center you find Hipotels Sherry Park.
 A great hotel with outside and inside pools, a gym, a restaurant, and a bar.
-Free Wi-Fi and breakfast included.
+Free Wi-Fi and breakfast are included.

 When is the best time to go to Jerez de la Frontera